 - If you’re having trouble thinking of a gift for someone think of their hobbies, and then get them something for that, that they wouldn’t buy themselves.
 Very expensive knitting needles for a knitter for example.
 Or a signed copy of a book by a favourite author for a reader.
 That sort of thing.
 Hobbies are always the best place for inspiration.

 - Want to cut down on shipping costs if you’re shipping presents out of town?
 Change the shipping address in Amazon to ship directly to the recipient’s house and choose the gift wrap option.
 The present will be gift wrapped with a personalized card and gift receipt inside the standard brown Amazon shipping box.

 Ready?
-Here we go, this year’s gift list.
+Here we go, this year’s gift and stocking stuffer list.

-I know.
 Before you say it, I know.
 Christmas shouldn’t be about the presents.
-We’d all live better, happier, more boast-worthy lives if we gave up Christmas presents and instead spent Christmas day braiding each other’s hair and complaining about plastic.
+We’d all live better, happier, more boast-worthy lives if we gave up Christmas presents and instead spent Christmas day in a sweat lodge hallucinating our way to a better world.

 →Follow me on Instagram where I often make a fool of myself←